-Merseyside Road Safety Partnership is updating its ‘near miss’ reporting website, as part of wider efforts to reduce cyclist casualties in the region.
+A ‘near miss’ reporting website, used by Merseyside Road Safety Partnership, is being updated as part of wider effort to reduce cyclist casualties in the region.

 ‘Collideoscope’ is a website for reporting two kinds of incident involving cyclists: near-misses in which an injury could have occurred, and actual incidents in which a cyclist, motorist or bystander was hurt.